 Managing so much of this limited edition treat at once, it was inevitable that I would start serving up nog for breakfast.
 Happily, these scones are considerably more elegant and dignified than the alternative- A generous splash of nog over cold cereal!

-1 1/2 Cups All-Purpose Flour
+- 1 1/2 Cups All-Purpose Flour

-1 Cup Whole Wheat Pastry Flour
+- 1 Cup Whole Wheat Pastry Flour

-1/2 Cup Granulated Sugar
+- 1/2 Cup Granulated Sugar

-2 Teaspoons Baking Powder
+- 2 Teaspoons Baking Powder

-3/4 Teaspoon Baking Soda
+- 3/4 Teaspoon Baking Soda

-1/2 Teaspoon Salt
+- 1/2 Teaspoon Salt

-1/4 Teaspoon Ground Cinnamon
+- 1/4 Teaspoon Ground Cinnamon

-1/4 Teaspoon Ground Nutmeg
+- 1/4 Teaspoon Ground Nutmeg

-5 Tablespoons Non-Dairy Margarine, Chilled
+- 5 Tablespoons Vegan Butter, Chilled

-3/4 Cup Toasted and Chopped Walnuts
+- 3/4 Cup Toasted and Chopped Walnuts

-2/3 Cup + 2 – 3 Tablespoons Vegan Nog
+- 2/3 Cup + 2 – 3 Tablespoons Vegan Nog

-1/2 Teaspoon Vanilla Extract
+- 1/2 Teaspoon Vanilla Extract

-4 Teaspoons Turbinado Sugar
+- 4 Teaspoons Turbinado Sugar

-Preheat your oven to 375 degrees and line a baking sheet with either parchment paper or a silpat.
+- Preheat your oven to 375 degrees and line a baking sheet with either parchment paper or a silpat.

-Mix both flours, sugar, baking powder and soda, salt, and spices together in a large bowl until thoroughly blended.
-Cut the margarine into tablespoon-sized pieces before dropping them into the dry goods.
-Using a pastry cutter or two forks, cut in the margarine until you have coarse crumbs with chunks of margarine no larger than the size of a lentil.
+- Mix both flours, sugar, baking powder and soda, salt, and spices together in a large bowl until thoroughly blended.
+Cut the butter into tablespoon-sized pieces before dropping them into the dry goods.
+Using a pastry cutter or two forks, cut in the butter until you have coarse crumbs with chunks of butter no larger than the size of a lentil.

-Measure out around 1/3 – 1/2 cup of batter for each scone, and use lightly moistened hands to shape them into even rounds.
+- Measure out around 1/3 – 1/2 cup of batter for each scone, and use lightly moistened hands to shape them into even rounds.
 You should end up with 8 equal scones.
 Sprinkle each with 1/2 teaspoon of turbinado sugar.

 - Bake for 14 – 16 minutes, until golden brown all over.
 Serve warm or cool on a wire rack for later.